-Principal J. Thomas Uhler holds general securities representative and principal licenses and is Florida licensed as an agent in the areas of life and health insurance.
-His relevant experience spans thirty-eight years of serving clients in Southwest Florida.
+Principal Tom Uhler holds general securities representative and principal licenses and is Florida licensed as an agent in the areas of life and health insurance.
+His relevant experience spans over forty years of serving clients in Southwest Florida.

-Principal J. Corey Vertich holds a general securities representative license and is licensed as a Florida life and health insurance agent.
+Principal Corey Vertich holds a general securities representative license and is licensed as a Florida life and health insurance agent.
 He holds a college degree in finance and accounting and is a member of the Financial Planning Association.
 He is a CERTIFIED FINANCIAL PLANNER™ professional.

 3 - What services do you offer?